 Original applications must be completed and filed with the Board of Assessment Review on or before the meeting date.
 Applicants can choose to make an appointment to meet directly with the BOAR (typically 10 minutes) or have the BOAR review the application without a meeting.

-When requesting a grievance appointment, the Board of Assessment Review requires property owners to submit the original application, four copies of the application, and supporting documentation.
+When requesting a grievance appointment, the Board of Assessment Review requires property owners to submit the original application, two copies of the application and supporting documentation.
+When requesting the Board of Assessment Review, to review without a meeting, only the original RP-524 and supporting documentation needs to be submitted.
 Please note that faxed or emailed applications may not be substituted for the original application.

 - Instructions (RP-524 ins)